Jeet-Majumdar/live/_posts/2021-06-21-shell_utils_basic.md

 - `NR`: number of current row
 - `NF`: number of fields, default delimeter is space
+- `FNR`: stores the number of records read from the *current* file being processed
 - `$0`: content of current row
 - `$1`: the first column of the content
 - `OFS` is Output Field Separator